adfinis/ansible-role-users/README.md

  * `users_adfinis_user_remove_home` (boolean, default: `false`):<br />
    Whether or not to delete the home directory as well when deleting an unlisted Adfinis account.

+ * `users_configure_customers` (boolean, default: false):<br />
+   If this is set to false, anything related to the customer user accounts is skipped.
+If set to true, the user accounts are created/configured according to the `users_customer…` variables.

  * `users_customer` (list, default: `[]`):<br />
    Adfinis user accounts to be set up.
 Each user will be added to the